British National Formulary for Children: Authorship and Publication

 and edited by a team of pharmacists.

 History

-The BNF for Children developed from the British National Formulary (BNF), which prior to 2005 had provided information on the treatment of children, with the doses largely determined by calculations based on the body weight of the child.
+BNF for Children developed from the British National Formulary (BNF), which prior to 2005 had provided information on the treatment of children, with the doses largely determined by calculations based on the body weight of the child.

 The guidance was provided by pharmacists and doctors whose expertise was in the care of adults.